elephantscale/es-training-new/ai-for-testing/slides/About-AI-for-testing-Class.md

      - Technologies you are familiar with

-     - Familiarity with security? (scale of 1 – 4:  1 – new,   4 – expert)
+     - Familiarity with testing? (scale of 1 – 4:  1 – new,   4 – expert)

      - Something non-technical about you!(favorite ice cream flavor or hobby...)